 If you are concerned and need fast, cost effective, specialist and experienced solicitors, we can help.

 Redundancy advice for employers

-We are specialist employment law solicitors meaning we have dealt with a great number of redundancy situations.
+We are specialist employment law solicitors meaning we have dealt with a lot of redundancy situations.
 This translates to cost savings for you as we can quickly determine how best to proceed.

 - We cover all the areas you will need.
 We help you to justify your decisions in a way most likely to avoid an employment law claim.

 - Experience builds a commercial awareness and knowledge in how to apply our skills successfully to get the job done.

 - We can meet a short notice at our central London offices.
 You will be looked after by a partner.